jtod/Sigma16/README.md

 in computer systems.
 This application provides a complete environment for experimenting with the architecture.

+*Note: The software is currently being revised; this is a development version.
+There are several earlier releases but those are available only on a protected Moodle server.
+The new version is expected to be available on github around February 2020.*

 ## Quick start

 You can run the software from the Internet without downloading or